Facebook Hacks Every Startup Should Know

 25) Use reviews.

-Reviews should be a priority.
+Reviews should be a priority for your Facebook page.
 They aren't super hard to get, and they go a long way in building trust in your brand.

 • Reviews boost credibility, trust, and sales, increasing your page's chances of appearing in search results on Facebook (and Google).